Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Wipe your hands off and touch your eyes or put lenses on.

-• Wash off makeup prior to going to sleep.
+• Wash off makeup prior to going for a sleep.

 • Change contact lenses in case of need.